 After sea kayaking together for a week in the absence of toilet paper, electricity, shelter, and outside communication, my NOLS team returned to La Paz to decommission our gear and rejoin civilization.
 I spent a day in town saying slow goodbyes to my travel companions as they peeled off one-by-one to return home.
 Early the next morning, I gathered my pack and went to the bus station to catch an airport shuttle.
 In the station’s parking lot, truly alone for the first time since I arrived and feeling like the adventure had now come to an end, I spontaneously burst into tears.
 I couldn’t quite tell why.
 I wasn’t overjoyed or devastated.
 I didn’t feel any obvious failure or success to reckon with.
 But something had changed.
 Something was washing out of me.
 I kept crying until we were loaded onto the shuttle and the embarrassment of weeping in close quarters with strangers made me pull myself back together.

-These seemingly distinct experiences, the sex party, the funeral, and the wilderness trip, actually have a lot in common.
-From those common patterns, we can discern tactics for creating life changing experiences in equally challenging situations as well as context with lower stakes.
+These seemingly distinct experiences—the sex party, the funeral, and the wilderness trip—actually have a lot in common.
+From those common patterns, we can discern tactics for creating life-changing experiences in equally challenging contexts, as well as those with lower stakes.